sagepublishing/sage-alexa-definitions/README.md

 You can use the web interface to:
 - Query terms / synonyms / definitions
-- add, edit, or delete terms or synonyms
+- Add, edit, or delete terms or synonyms
-- clear data wholesale, if you want a clean refresh
+- Clear data wholesale, if you want a clean refresh

 You can access the web UI [here](https://console.aws.amazon.com/dynamodb/home?region=us-east-1#tables:selected=SageTerms).